-The Risk Assessment Division monitors the financial solvency of insurance companies licensed in the state of Ohio.
-The professionals in this division review financial statements of every company licensed in Ohio and complex transactions to ensure that insurance companies are safe, sound and have enough money to pay claims filed by consumers.
-The professionals in this division closely monitor the financial condition of insurance companies doing business in Ohio by conducting in-house analyses of financial statements and all other supplemental filings made by insurers.
-Risk Assessment professionals also monitor insurers’ statutory and solvency compliance on an ongoing basis and conducts periodic on-site field examinations.
-The Risk Assessment Division has five main areas: Domestic Company Analysis, Foreign and Alien Company Analysis, Financial Condition Examination, Licensing and Administration and Market Conduct.
+Risk Assessment monitors the financial solvency of insurance companies licensed in the state of Ohio.
+Staff review financial statements of every company licensed in Ohio and complex transactions to ensure that insurance companies are safe, sound and have enough money to pay claims filed by consumers.
+Risk Assessment closely monitors the financial condition of insurance companies doing business in Ohio by conducting in-house analyses of financial statements and all other supplemental filings made by insurers.
+Staff also monitor insurers’ statutory and solvency compliance on an ongoing basis and conducts periodic on-site field examinations.
+Risk Assessment has four main areas: Domestic Company Analysis, Foreign and Alien Company Analysis, Financial Condition Examination and Licensing and Administration.

 Domestic Company Analysis Unit

 The Domestic Company Analysis Unit monitors the risk profile, financial condition and operating results of Ohio-domiciled insurance companies using a well-developed risk and company ratings process.
-At least once per quarter, this unit updates each insurer’s risk and company ratings based on an assessment and evaluation of financial performance and corporate governance, as well as other qualitative and quantitative measures.
-The Domestic Company Analysis Unit uses these risk and company ratings to allocate resources and to develop a specific surveillance strategy for each insurer, including determining the frequency and scope of required regulatory examinations.
-This unit is also responsible for reviewing financial transactions such as mergers, acquisitions, re-domestications, dividends, reinsurance agreements and inter-company agreements.
+At least once per quarter, the unit updates each insurer’s risk and company ratings based on an assessment and evaluation of financial performance and corporate governance, as well as other qualitative and quantitative measures.
+Staff use these risk and company ratings to allocate resources and to develop a specific surveillance strategy for each insurer, including determining the frequency and scope of required regulatory examinations.
+The unit is also responsible for reviewing financial transactions such as mergers, acquisitions, re-domestications, dividends, reinsurance agreements and inter-company agreements.

 Financial Condition Examination Unit

 The Financial Condition Examination Unit conducts on-site financial examinations of insurance companies that are domiciled in Ohio.
 Ohio law requires a financial examination be conducted on licensed companies at least once every five years.
-However, the Financial Condition Examination Unit’s risk based analysis determines the frequency of examinations based on an insurer’s performance and risk management practices.
-This analysis allows the Department to focus its resources on those companies with the highest degree of regulatory concern.
+However, the unit's risk based analysis determines the frequency of examinations based on an insurer’s performance and risk management practices.
+This analysis allows the Ohio Department of Insurance to focus its resources on those companies with the highest degree of regulatory concern.

 Foreign and Alien Company Analysis Unit

-The Foreign and Alien Company Analysis Unit is responsible for determining and implementing the appropriate regulatory course of action for companies with weak performance, inadequate risk management practices, and a higher degree of regulatory concern.
-The professionals in this unit facilitate communications with certain internal and external stakeholders about regulatory actions taken or planned, including requiring a corrective action plan from companies with a higher risk of failure and monitoring the board’s and senior management’s implementation of the corrective actions.
+The Foreign and Alien Company Analysis Unit is responsible for determining and implementing the appropriate regulatory course of action for companies with weak performance, inadequate risk management practices and a higher degree of regulatory concern.
+Staff facilitate communications with certain internal and external stakeholders about regulatory actions taken or planned.
+This includes requiring a corrective action plan from companies with a higher risk of failure and monitoring the board’s and senior management’s implementation of the corrective actions.

 Licensing and Administration Unit